-Otherwise known as corporate conscience or responsible business, Corporate Social Responsibility (CSR) is a voluntary mechanism in which companies hold themselves to a set of legal, ethical, social and ecological standards.
+Otherwise known as corporate conscience or responsible business, Corporate Social Responsibility (CSR) is a voluntary mechanism in which companies hold themselves to a set of legal, ethical, social, and ecological standards.

 In recent years, an increasing number of companies worldwide have started promoting their Corporate Social Responsibility strategies in response to greater pressure from customers, the public and their investors expect them to act sustainably as well as responsibly.
 Though the exact definition of or guidelines to implementation of CSR are far from standardized.
 The term ‘Corporate Social Responsibility’ is imprecise and its application differs.
-CSR refers not only to the compliance of human rights standards, labour and social security arrangements, but also to the fight against climate change, the sustainable management of natural resources, consumer protection, philanthropic initiatives and volunteer projects.
+CSR refers not only to the compliance of human rights standards, labour, and social security arrangements but also to the fight against climate change, the sustainable management of natural resources, consumer protection, philanthropic initiatives, and volunteer projects.

-As companies assess their brand in the context of globalisation, they are increasingly aware that Corporate Social Responsibility can be of direct economic value.
+As companies assess their brand in the context of globalization, they are increasingly aware that Corporate Social Responsibility can be of direct economic value.
 Recent studies have shown that a majority of consumers will choose to spend more money on a product from a ‘sustainable’ brand.
-Even more, in some studies it has been found that millennials especially – to the tune of 81 per cent – favor companies with clear values.
+Even more, in some studies, it has been found that millennials especially – to the tune of 81 percent – favor companies with clear values.
 Although the prime goal of a company is to generate profits, companies can at the same time contribute to social and environmental objectives by integrating corporate social responsibility as a strategic investment into their business strategy.
 Highlighting social impact has an enormous impact on brand popularity – and in turn on profits.

 Due to the lack of international CSR guidelines, CSR strategies within most companies still show major regulatory deficiencies.
 There are still complaints about multinational companies harming the environment and NGOs still denouncing human rights abuses in companies.

 In 2011, the United Nations published their report on Guiding Principles on Business and Human Rights, challenging states to hold transnational corporations accountable for human rights violations committed abroad.
 Though no enforcement mechanism currently exists to regulate extraterritorial activities of businesses, the yearly UN Forum on Business and Human Rights hopes to address this.
-As the world’s largest annual gathering on business and human rights, pressure is put on business to hold themselves to the same standards as the laws enforced in their home countries.
+As the world’s largest annual gathering on business and human rights, the pressure is put on businesses to hold themselves to the same standards as the laws enforced in their home countries.
 Though CSR could be a helpful tool for corporations to move in this new UN-encouraged direction, some are concerned it will be a marketing and rebranding ploy only.